zelloptt/zello-android-client-sdk/README.md

 });
 ```

-To successfully send a message one needs to select a contact first.
-The SDK includes a built-in activity, you can display to let user select a contact:
+To successfully send a message, one needs to select a contact first.
+The SDK includes a built-in activity that you can display to let user select a contact:

 ```java
 Zello.getInstance().selectContact("Select a contact", new Tab[]{Tab.RECENTS, Tab.USERS, Tab.CHANNELS}, Tab.RECENTS, Theme.DARK);